 What makes a primary school-aged girl say she’s not good in math or that she’s not as smart as the boys?
 Why is it that most girls don’t choose to further their math, science, tech, or engineering education in the UK?

 At a very young age, girls, on the whole, are socialised to be more interested in dolls and princesses, or the “pink aisle” rather than building structures, creating with chemistry sets, or playing with LEGO.

 There are also not enough female role models presented to girls, despite the Adas, Rosalinds, and the Bletchley Park crew.
-Girls need to see and hear about what’s possible for them in STEM and they need to know they can give it a try.
+Girls need to see and hear about what’s possible for them in STEM.
 Girls have the aptitude for science, math and tech, they just need the opportunity and a friendly space to give it a try.

 Unfortunately, though, there just isn’t enough enthusiasm and encouragement for girls pursing STEM early in their lives.
 In fact, it’s really only when girls get to secondary school and GCSEs that the option to choose science and engineering is offered; but by that time, the gender stereotyped social norms are set and most girls opt out of the STEM-focused courses.
 If, however, we can correct the negative perceptions girls develop at younger ages, we can lead them to embrace the sciences and maths in secondary school and beyond.

 So, how do we break the pattern and get more girls interested in tech?

 Firstly, the role of parents, educators, and other organisational stakeholders needs to focus more on opening the door to a lifetime of STEM learning.
 We need to start by laying a sounder foundation, earlier.
 There needs to be more participation in special programs and outreach opportunities for girls (like Fire Tech Camp) to explore the maths and sciences throughout primary school and even nursery.